 Personally, the result for implementing these guidelines has been faster, more consistent, fewer comments in pull requests, better lead time and better code quality with Angular development as these guidelines were able to cover the most common scenarios (80/20 principle).

-If you are interested in learning more about Angular best practices, in a guided and interactive way centered around your current project (including diving further into these principles), I recommend you apply for my Angular architect seminar to see if you are a good fit for advancing your career as an Angular architect in a highly skilled mastermind.
+If you are interested in learning more about Angular best practices, in a guided and interactive way centered around your current project (including diving further into these principles), I recommend you apply for my Angular Architect Accelerator course to see if you are a good fit for advancing your career as an Angular architect in a highly skilled mastermind.